er-arcadio/technical_skills_curriculum/Graph/README.md

 You can probably figure the length of these paths with some time, but maybe you can also realize how this can get very big and complicated very quickly.

-- Would you use a linked list or Tree to represent this?
+- Would you use a Linked List or Tree to represent this?
 What would be the head?

 ## Lesson Walkthrough